 “Why don’t we start by you telling me a little about yourself?” he prodded.

 Agatha opened her front door and stepped into the dark house.
 She felt better immediately, just because things smelled right ... felt right.
 She closed the door and turned on the light.
 Her eyes squinted immediately.
 She’d been in the dark for what seemed like hours and the light seemed blindingly bright.

 She almost ran to the bathroom, hoisting her dress as she ran.
+Thank goodness she’d left off her pantyhose because of the heat.
+It had felt almost lewd sitting in the park with naked legs, but she was glad, now.
 She sat heavily, and just in time, as her complaining bladder was finally able to relax.